cn0047/stash/ed/ddd.md

 What must be inside application layer?
 Where must be configs? di for services?
 Where must be vo & dao & dto?
+Dao example?
 Where must be DomainEventPublisher?
 Exceptions?